 Hanborough Meadows Pre-School provides a stimulating environment that will enable your child to learn through free play and structured activities.
 The setting is well resourced with a diverse range of equipment including puzzles, games, small world play, role play and mark making.
 The outside area also provides opportunities for sand and water play, scooters, tricycles and a climbing frame.
-We also have the benefit of using the local playing field and playground.
+We also have the benefit of the school play areas and local playing field and playground.